Butoh Workshop Summer 2026 in Pariswith Juju Alishina

 Maryline Martias from Trois-Rivières, Guadeloupe

-"This workshop met my expectations.
-It will allow me to develop my knowledge in the field of contemporary dance and to delve deeper into my approach to Butoh dance during an upcoming workshop in Paris with Juju and my own research.
-Juju's rigor and kindness fostered an effective and serene working environment.
-The warm-up was excellent, allowing the body to enter into movement without injury.
-It was a workshop where I felt I was working hard, but my body barely experienced any soreness!
-The musical choices were very appropriate and relevant to the exercises.
-The instructor's teaching approach was progressive and logical, highlighting the need for time to grasp Butoh.
-There was a wonderful atmosphere and kindness among the participants.
-We had many exchanges, which allowed us to share our diverse artistic practices."
+"This workshop was in line with what I expected.
+It will allow me to develop my knowledge in the field of contemporary dance and to delve deeper during a future workshop in Paris with Juju and through my personal research, my approach to Butoh dance.
+Juju's great rigor and kindness helped establish an effective and serene work environment.
+The warm-up part was very well done and allowed the body to enter into movement without injury.
+It's a workshop where I felt I worked hard, but my body hardly had any soreness!
+The musical choices were very appropriate and relevant to the exercises proposed.
+The pedagogical approach of the instructor was progressive and followed a logic that made it clear that it takes time to grasp Butoh.
+There was great kindness and a good atmosphere regarding my colleagues.
+There was a lot of exchange among us, which allowed us to share our diverse artistic practices."

 Seguin Sabina from Paris, France

-"This workshop deeply touched me, as it confirmed that within our traditional and ancestral dances lies an inexhaustible source of wisdom.
-The room was spacious and pleasant, and the time spent outside was greatly appreciated.
-The music used was in perfect harmony with the teaching, linked to the elements.
-I appreciated the rigor and discipline present during the workshop."
+"This workshop deeply touched me as it confirmed that within our traditional, ancestral dances lies an inexhaustible source of wisdom.
+The spacious and pleasant venue, along with the moments spent outdoors, were highly appreciated.
+The music used was in perfect harmony with the teachings, connected to the elements.
+I valued the rigor and discipline present throughout the workshop."

 Irene Gwerder from Zurich, Switzerland

-: participated in the internship in July 2023
+: participated in the workshop in July 2023

-"I really enjoyed the mix of strength training exercises and dance sessions.
+"I really enjoyed the combination of body strengthening exercises and dance moments.
 The balance between the two was perfect.
-The structure of the day, with short breaks, was very well thought out.
-The schedule was perfect, as it allowed me to visit Paris in the morning.
-The location of the workshop in the heart of the Marais was pleasant and ideal.
-The room was spacious, which allowed us to work comfortably with plenty of room for all the participants.
-In addition, I discovered new music that I really enjoyed."
+The schedule was well thought out, with short breaks throughout the day.
+The timings were ideal as they allowed me to explore Paris in the morning.
+The location of the workshop right in the heart of Le Marais was pleasant and ideal.
+The venue was spacious, providing ample room for all participants to work comfortably.
+Moreover, I discovered new music that I truly appreciated.

 Kahlina Dragica from Thalwil, Switzerland

-: participated in the internship in July 2023
+: participated in the workshop in July 2023

-"I thoroughly enjoyed this workshop; it was exactly what I wanted.
-I liked that it took place in the afternoon, the room temperature was pleasant, and there was plenty of space.
-I loved the group; the instructions were very clear and effective, with a well-thought-out progression over the days, without ever overloading any part of the body.
-I also appreciated the diversity of the music and the insights into the Japanese roots behind Butoh."
+"I thoroughly enjoyed the workshop; it was exactly what I had hoped for.
+I appreciated that it took place in the afternoon, the room temperature was comfortable, and there was enough space.
+I loved the group dynamics, and the instructions were very clear and effective, allowing for a well-paced progression over the days without overtaxing any particular body part.
+The diversity of the music and the glimpses of the Japanese roots behind Butoh were also captivating."

 Aislyn Knight from the United States

-: participated in the internship in July 2022
+: participated in the workshop in July 2022

-"I appreciated how the internship was structured and led.
-The five-hour days were varied, as were the days of the week.
-My favorite part was collaborating on the creation of an original piece and its performance in the final days."
+"I enjoyed and appreciated the way the workshop was structured and run.
+There was a variety to break-up the five-hour days, as well as the days of the week.
+My favorite part was the collaboration in creating an original piece and performing it on the last days. "

 Maria Carolina de Lacerda Werneck, Brazil

-"I thoroughly enjoyed the workshop as a whole.
-I have already taken many Butoh classes, and what I particularly liked here was Juju's approach: more structured, more precise in teaching the technical aspects, beyond concepts and improvisation.
-I understand that this was only a glimpse of such a profound and complex art, but even in such a short time, I learned a great deal."
+"I appreciated the workshop as a whole.
+I’ve taken many Butoh classes before, and I really liked that Juju has a more focused and organized way of teaching technical skills, not just improvisation or abstract concepts.
+I understand this was only a glimpse into a profound and complex art form, but even in this short time, I’ve learned a lot.

-I loved the studio: spacious, bright, and open to the street.
-It wasn't a closed-off or underground space, and that made a real difference.
-I even felt that this openness resonated with the spirit of Butoh.
+I loved the studio—it was spacious, full of light, and open to the street.
+Not being in a closed, underground space made a difference.
+I feel that this openness actually connects with the spirit of Butoh.
 The music was beautiful.
-And the teacher… a true source of inspiration.
-As someone who would like to teach in turn someday, I believe that Juju's classes and method have given me tools that will help me in my own practice, and perhaps one day in guiding others.
+And the teacher—just inspiring.
+As someone who hopes to teach in the future, I believe that Juju’s classes and approach have given me tools that will support both my personal training and, eventually, my ability to guide others."

 Rie Sakamoto (Japanese), Angles, France

-"Before participating in this workshop, I always wondered how to listen to the voice of my own body.
-Thanks to this workshop, I was deeply moved to discover that certain movements allow me to hear this inner voice.
-It was a very powerful experience.
-Sharing this exploration with participants from all over the world was wonderful.
-I truly felt that my vision of the world had broadened and deepened.
-And yesterday, dancing by the Seine was an unforgettable moment.
-I would love to participate again.
+"Before joining this workshop, I often wondered how to truly listen to the voice of my own body.
+Through this experience, I was deeply moved to discover that certain movements can reveal that inner voice.
+It was powerful.
+Sharing this journey with participants from all over the world was truly inspiring.
+I feel that my perspective has grown and deepened.
+Especially yesterday—dancing by the Seine was an unforgettable experience.
+I definitely want to join again.
 Thank you so much."

 Anna Juniewicz from Warsaw, Poland

-: participated in the internship in August 2022
+: participated in the workshop in August 2022

 Juliette Guinle from Toulouse, France

-: participated in the internship in July 2022
+: participated in the workshop in July 2022

 Professional Butoh workshop in Paris